David Jensen: Early career

-Broadcasting career
+Broadcasting/Acting Career

 BBC Radio 1

 In 1976 he joined the BBC's pop network, Radio 1, initially hosting a Saturday morning show from 10 am to midday, but sitting in for many other DJs, and eventually graduating to a weekday late afternoon/early evening show in the spring of 1978 from 4:30 to 7:00 pm.
-He kept his profile high through regular appearances presenting Top of the Pops, and championed many acts who went on to achieve huge commercial success, notably The Police and Gary Numan.
+He kept his profile high through regular appearances presenting Top of the Pops, and championed a number of acts who went on to achieve huge commercial success, including The Police and Gary Numan.

 After his 29 May 1980 radio show, Jensen left the BBC to work for the Turner Broadcasting System WTBS cable superstation in Atlanta, Georgia, where he was host of the 10:00 pm nightly news.
 On 12 October 1981, Jensen returned to BBC Radio 1 with a new weekday evening show from 8 – 10 pm.
 The show was later extended to run from 7 – 10 pm.
-Soon afterwards he dropped the "Kid" name, although he would still be popularly known by it for many years to come.
+Soon afterwards he dropped the "Kid" name, although he remained popularly known by it for many years after and would reinstate it in the late-1990s.
 His mid-evening show was dominated by indie-rock, but also featured interviews with mainstream acts such as Duran Duran, and was the first show to champion Frankie Goes to Hollywood, before their commercial success.
-He remained a regular Top of the Pops presenter and struck up a famous partnership with John Peel.
+He remained a regular Top of the Pops presenter.
 He also wrote a pop column for the Daily Mirror.

 Capital Radio

-In 1984, Jensen quit Radio 1 and joined London's Capital FM, presenting the weekday mid-morning show (replacing Michael Aspel); moving to weekday drivetime in 1987.
+In 1984, Jensen left Radio 1 and joined London's Capital FM, presenting the weekday mid-morning show (replacing Michael Aspel); moving to weekday drivetime in 1987.
 In addition to his weekday shows he also presented the weekly The Network Chart Show, the UK's first syndicated commercial radio show which originally went out every Sunday between 5 p.m. and 7 p.m., competing directly with Radio 1's Top 40 show.

-While presenting the Network Chart, Jensen became ITV's unofficial "face" of pop music, presenting pop shows such as The Roxy (an attempt to compete with Top of the Pops).
+While presenting the Network Chart, Jensen became ITV's unofficial "face" of pop music, presenting pop shows such as The Roxy, an attempt to compete with Top of the Pops.
 He continued to comment regularly on pop-related stories in ITN and Sky News bulletins for some time after he left the Network Chart in 1993, when he was replaced by Neil Fox.
 Jensen continued to present the weekday drivetime show on Capital FM until 1998.

 He also presented various children's programmes including Worldwise and Popquest.